YannHicke/MedEd/README.md

    python patient_simulation.py <case_context>
    ```

-   Replace `<case_context>` with the appropriate argument corresponding to the case file located in the context folder.
+   Replace `<case_context>` with the appropriate argument corresponding to the case file located in the code/simulation/context folder.
 For example:

    ```bash
    python patient_simulation.py context_palpitations